tenderlove/ds9/README.md

 (The MIT License)

-Copyright (c) 2015 Aaron Patterson
+Copyright (c) 2021 Aaron Patterson, et al.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the